TwoRingSoft/tworingsoft.com/blog/_posts/2017-06-19-xcode-9-new-search-and-replace-panel.md

 ---
-title: Xcode 9's New Search and Replace Panel
+title: Xcode 9's New Find and Replace Panel
 date: 2017-06-19
 layout: post
-abstract: A critique of the new Find and Replace panel's UI and UX.
+abstract: A critique of the new source editors tool's UI and UX.
 thumbnail: xcode-side-by-side.png
 ---